Alamao4523/VALKYRON-AGI/README.md

 2. Undetectable Game God 🎮🕹️: Farm loot, heal parties, and snipe auctions with ultra humanized inputs
 3. Growth Engine 🚀📱: Manage social DMs/All Social Account Creation/0nlyFans Marketing (Normal tools do this through APIS which are fragile/temporal/unstable/shadowban/ban.
 CERBERUS will try to do it better and smarter, just physically, just like a human would do, it will take longer but its bulletproof).
 4. The Digital Secretary 👩‍💼📅: A proactive assistant that makes IOS Ecosystem fully aware of itself to manage repetitive tasks/homework.
 5. Bridge 🌉🧠: CERBERUS per se is not intelligent but where it shines is in the inter-connection.
-Giving the AI "eyes and hands" to read CAPTCHAs, solve screen puzzles or other complex tasks where a normal bot lacking intelligence will fail.
+Giving the AI "eyes and hands" to read CAPTCHAs, solve screen puzzles or other complex tasks where a normal bot lacking intelligence and self-awareness will fail.
 ---
 And many more, this are just examples.
 And in the following years as AI converts into AGI I will add more examples👻 For now> The only limit is your imagination and the legality within your jurisdiction✨